LegionMammal978/Mthmtca/README.md

+***Note:* For a more fleshed-out version of this idea, offering a better compression ratio, see [Sledgehammer](https://github.com/tkwa/Sledgehammer).**

 # Mthmtca
 A version of Mathematica for golfing purposes.
-Mthmtca does ***NOT*** stand for *Mthmtca To H&ast;ll Monstrous Traitors Calling "Acronym!"*.
 The interpreter is currently designed to work with UNIX-like systems.
 ## Setup
 Setup is simple.
 First, ensure that you have Mono and a working Mathematica kernel installed.
 Then, just navigate to this directory in a command prompt and execute `make`. *DO NOT DELETE ANY FILES, OR THE INTERPRETER WILL NOT RUN.*
 ## Usage